WStrellis/azure-204/RequiredSkills.md

 - use Azure Core cli tools to create and deploy a project

 - create multiple apis and combine them with API Management Service

+### Message and Event Services
+- Make app with Service Bus Queues
+- Make app with Event Hub/Grid

+### Data Storage
+- make web app which allows users to upload files to blob storage and anyone can download them.